Shawn-Nichol/Cybersecurity_tools/Pathway/Cyber Defense/Attacktive Directory/Task 6 - Back to Basics.md

 ![image](https://github.com/Shawn-Nichol/TryHackMe/assets/30714313/4550c091-290b-4a9a-9ac2-0de9adf63c97)

-Answer:backup
+Answer: backup

 Question:
 What is the content of the file?
-List the files and copy the files you are interested back to you computer.
+List the files and copy the files you are interested in back to your computer. </br>
 ![image](https://github.com/Shawn-Nichol/TryHackMe/assets/30714313/577ccfbf-ceb2-4ca1-9b99-29f3ac0b8f41)

 Open copied file